 The oak gives my new spring/summer signs a more polished look, plus it adds sentimental value.
 I added the antique doorknob that my son-in-law saved for me from a house rehab that his construction company was working on. ❤️

 Since this sign was such a nice piece of wood, I made use of the back, too.
 I love how it can now be flipped over as the seasons (or moods) change!
 Watch for the full tutorial on how I made the sign in an upcoming post.

 Lanterns are on my porch all year long.
 In the winter, they get dressed up with big Christmas bows and add a festive holiday glow to the porch.
-In spring and summer, I like them for the ambience they add when we are enjoying the outdoors.
-I have them in varying sizes, and fill them with these flameless outdoor candles.
-They come on automatically at dusk, and go off 6 hours later.
+In spring and summer, I like them for the ambiance they add when we are enjoying the outdoors.
+I have them in varying sizes and fill them with these flameless outdoor candles.
+They come on automatically at dusk and go off 6 hours later.